- Global Education

 - Read about student accommodations and decide which option is within your budget and comfort level.
 Please be sure to review the important information about housing scams so that you do not fall into any of these traps!

-- Complete the RMIT Application and submit it and all supplemental documents to the Study Abroad Advisor in Craven 3200.
+- Request the RMIT Application and submit a copy of it and all supplemental documents to the Study Abroad Advisor in Craven 3200.

 - Submit a photcopy of your passport along with your medical disclosure form, personal conduct agreement, air travel release form.
 Proof of travel medical insurance in the form of an insurance letter and ID card should be turned in to the Study Abroad Advisor right before your departure.